 If you have little previous experience with insurance, insurers, and requesting or selecting coverage, it’s even more important than ever for you to find an insurance program that you can use.
 Health Insurance coverage is essential for a disability, and quality coverage is often more expensive and more difficult to find.

 For people whose employers(or spouse’s employers) provide insurance, this is often your best, and default, option.

-Often employers will have multiple plans to choose among, which is where things can get confusing.
+Often employers will have multiple plans to choose from, which is where things can get confusing.
 There is always a lot of information on these forms – and often the fine print can make things more challenging.